Administering Medication to Students

 Based upon the documentation of training and competency in the administration of medication, the school nurse will make recommendations to the Superintendent/designee pertaining to authorization of unlicensed persons to administer medication.
 Training that shall be acceptable for the purpose of authorization of unlicensed personnel is addressed under the section of this policy titled “Required Training of Unlicensed Personnel to Administer Medication.”

-H. Administration of Medication during Off-Campus Field Trips and School-Sponsored Events
+H. Administration of Medication During Off-Campus Field Trips and School-Sponsored Events

 The school will accommodate students requiring administration of medication during field trips or school-sponsored events as follows: